-- Does the paper move beyond a formal analysis of a text in isolation? - Does it focus on the literature and culture of America before 1800? - Does it make links between texts and values, institutions, groups, practices, or people? - Does the paper make specific and interesting claims about the text(s) and culture(s) being examined? - Does it explain in a clear and persuasive manner its interpretation of those texts and contexts? - Does it support that interpretation with judiciously chosen evidence? - Is it organized in a way that makes clear (rather than detracts from) the argument's major claims and emphases? - Does it acknowledge its primary and secondary sources using a bibliography and a clear and consistent style of documentation?
+- Does the paper move beyond a formal analysis of a text in isolation? - Does it focus on the literature and culture of America between 1800 and 1900? - Does it make connections between texts and values, institutions, groups, practices, or people? - Does the paper make specific and interesting claims about the text(s) and culture(s) being examined? - Does it explain in a clear and persuasive manner its interpretation of those texts and contexts? - Does it support that interpretation with judiciously chosen evidence? - Is it organized in a way that makes clear (rather than detracts from) the argument's major claims and emphases? - Does it acknowledge its primary and secondary sources using a bibliography and a clear and consistent style of documentation?
+(I would prefer that use MLA.)

-Proposals On Tuesday, April 10, you will hand in a written, one-page paper proposal.
+Proposals On Thursday, April 3rd, you will hand in a written, one-page paper proposal.
 The proposal should be clear and specific, though I realize that some papers will change their exact approach or focus between the time of the proposal and the day the final paper is due

 Due Date.
-Thursday, April 26
+Thursday, April 17th

 Length.
-8-12+ typed, double-spaced pages.
+10-12 typed, double-spaced pages

 Revisions.
-After I return your papers (on May 3 probably), please read my comments.
-If at that point, you would like to revise your paper, please do so.
-Revisions will be due one week after papers have been returned (roughly, anytime during finals week).
+After I return your papers, please read my comments.
+If you would like to revise your paper, please do so.
+Revisions will be due on before May 8th.
 A revision must be substantially improved to merit a grade change.
 To submit a revision, please write a one-paragraph summary explaining why and how you revised and hand it in with both the revised version and the old version with my comments.

 Let's Talk.
-If you have questions or concerns about your paper or you just want someone to bounce some ideas off of, please drop by the office to talk with me.
+If you have questions about your paper or want to talk about some of your ideas, please drop by the office.
 I enjoy talking with students about their work, so please don't hesitate to meet with me.
-I'll be in my office during my office hours (Tue 1:30-2:30, Wed 10:30-11:30, Thu 10:00-11:00).
-If those times don't fit with your schedule, I would be happy to set up some other time to meet with you.
+I'll be in my office during my office hours (Mon 2:00-3:00, Tue 1:30-2:30, Wed 2:30-3:30).
+If those times don't fit with your schedule, I would be happy to set up some other time to meet.